 If you want to mass upload a ton of pictures to Facebook from your Mac, using the Facebook built-in photo uploader tool can be annoying.
 Another solution is to use Mac OS X’s highly customizable Services feature and download the Facebook Services automation scripts, which then allow you to select any number of pictures from your Mac desktop and upload them directly to Facebook via the Finder’s Services menu.

-The Facebook Services scripts go beyond just image uploading though, and will also perform the following:
+Once you have those on your Mac, you can do quite a bit, because the Facebook Services scripts go beyond just image uploading though, and will also perform the following:

 - Upload selected image(s) to Facebook, automatically creating a new album based on a given name